top of page

 2021 Exhibitions

-Indiegogo Crowdfunding Campaign
+ARCHIPELAGO Indiegogo Crowdfunding Campaign

-The Room Contemporary Art Space, Venice, Italy
+MONTECRISTO The Room Contemporary Art Space, Venice, Italy

 Observing the islands of the Mediterranean, from the Pelagie to the Cyclades, passing through the Aeolian Islands, the Tremiti, the Pontine Islands and the Tuscan islands, the diversity of these islands is evident, in terms of location, conformation, resources and history.
 To live in these islands means to find a meeting point between the sea and the land, and of this relationship, the houses – with the morphology of the settlements and the architectural typology – represent a reflection of the local culture.